Orange-eat97/tp/docs/UserGuide.md

 ### Searching for closest contact: `closest`

-Sorts volunteers according to how close their region is to the region of the identified contact by the index provided
+Sorts volunteers/beneficiaries according to how close their region is to the region of the identified beneficiary/volunteer by the index provided.
+If the identified stakeholder is a volunteer, the list will only show beneficiaries and vice versa.

 **✏️ Format:**<br>
 `closest INDEX`